EvelynGriffith/drone_programming_project/README.md

 - Take off, fly some distance in a pre-defined pattern, land.
 Do this at least twice.
 - Use at least one loop and at least one conditional statement.
 User-defined input is welcome.
 - Navigation must last at least one minute.
-- Your drone should take at least five photos during each leg of the flight (from take off to landing) and record the video of its flight in its entirety.
+- Your drone should take at least five photos during each leg of the flight (from take off to landing) or record the video of its flight in its entirety.
 - The program should collect the sensor data each time a sensor is updated and output it into a file.

 ## Project Walkthrough